mim/mim.github.io/t/cisc3620/lectures/12b-animation.md

 ## Extra credit: Decaying Bouncing

   * In the real world, balls don't bounce forever, they come to a stop.
-How?
-  * Typically, the height of each bounce is a bit smaller than the one before
+  * How: the height of each bounce is a bit smaller than the one before
     * but it's not _linear_ , the height of each bounce is some _fraction_ of the one before.
   * Suppose it's a really good ball and each bounce is 90 percent of the previous bounce